UPCOMING: Configure Bank Accounts and Suppliers for Canadian ACH Bank Transfer

 Navigate to: Supplier > Find > Supplier

 Double-click to open the supplier record to edit.
 Navigate to the Details tab.
-There are 3 new fields on this tab for you to enter the banking information.
-Click one of the Save options after entering this data.

 Bank Routing Number: enter the routing number of the bank that you will submit the payment